oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      authorization request as described in {{authorization-request}}, and their values MUST be identical.

-"client_id":
-:    REQUIRED, if the client is not authenticating with the
-     authorization server as described in {{token-endpoint-client-authentication}}.

 "code_verifier":
 :    REQUIRED, if the `code_challenge` parameter was included in the authorization
      request.
 MUST NOT be used otherwise.
 The original code verifier string.